Become a LiveSimply award community

 2. Sign up

-Just sign up below with your contact details and parish name to download a really simple action plan form and questions to consider.
-If no one in your group is online, just call us and we’ll fill it in for you over the phone and send you the information you need.
+You can sign up online or, if no-one in your group is online, just call 0303 303 3030 and we’ll take your details over the phone and send you the information you need.

 “An important part of our faith is to care for creation and to develop respect for other people in the world.
 Becoming a LiveSimply parish helps you go deeper and to take action.”